an ideal day for God to tell you a secret.

 Then why doesn’t He step in and prevent all the negative things from occurring in our lives?
 At the very least, why doesn’t He tell us what to do to prevent all of the negative things from occurring?

 Actually, He will do both, but not without our asking.

-And after we have asked comes the hard part: we have to listen to Him and obey Him.
+And after we have asked comes the hard part: we have to listen to Him, and then we must obey Him.
 This is where the problem comes in for many of us.
 Far too often we develop a sense of entitlement and we simply expect things of God because we think we are leading the lives of good Christians.
 Because of that, God should step in and solve all of our problems and prevent us from doing harm to ourselves and others.

 We become complacent and fail to recognize our duty to ask of God what we seek.
 This is our acknowledgement of need.
 When we admit to God that we cannot do things without His help, then we humble ourselves before Him.
 Like the proverbial proud male driver who is lost and will not stop and ask for directions, far too many of God’s children think that this thing we call life is easy and that we can negotiate our own way through it without Him.

 To a certain degree, this is true.
 We can get through life without God.
 The question is, without God, where will we wind up at the end of this life?